usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 ### Other Rascal Interpreter changes

 * Nested list assignment also works with negative indices.
-* Array slicing now works a bit differently; it supports negative and out-of-bound indices.
+* List slicing now works a bit differently; it supports negative and out-of-bound indices.
 In some cases, where negative slice indices are used, the result might change.
 * Fixes for shadowing local function definitions with function arguments.
 * Sub-list equality checking did always not work correctly for sub-lists of the same list, which has now been fixed.
 * Fixes for rare missing definitions from cyclic imports.
-* Colliding hashes of tuple values caused subtle equality/difference bugs, which have been fixed.
+* Colliding hashes of tuple values caused subtle equality/difference/lookup issues, which have been fixed downstream in the [vallang](https://github.com/usethesource/vallang) and [capsule](https://github.com/usethesource/vallang) dependencies.

 ### Merged Pull Requests since version 0.41.2